What are hair loss vitamins?

+Healthy hair is an extension of a healthy body - if you are in good health, exercise regularly and eat a balanced diet then you may be able to reduce the likelihood of losing your hair.
 A normal balanced diet, should already contain all of these vitamins.
 The best way to increase your vital minerals and vitamins is to increase the proportion of fresh vegetables and fruits in your diet.

 In the UK, only two hair loss medicines are actually endorsed by the medical community, and have been proven to treat hair growth.

-The most effective treatment for male pattern baldness is Finasteride (often sold as "Propecia").
+The most effective treatment for male pattern baldness is Finasteride (often sold as Propecia).
 This prescription treatment is not available on the NHS, but you can order it through affordable services like our own LloydsPharmacy Online Doctor.

 Finasteride has been proven to stop hair loss in 90% of men with male pattern baldness.